Master's Degree Requirements

 Registration and changes of academic program regulations apply to all students across degree programs and disciplines.
 These policies are subject to change without notice.

-To be eligible for a master's degree, a student must successfully complete at least nine quality letter-graded courses (ABC, not P/NP or S/U) authorized for graduate credit.
+To be eligible for a master's degree, a student must successfully complete at least nine quality letter-graded course units (ABC, not P/NP or S/U) authorized for graduate credit.

 Credit earned at an undergraduate institution or at another graduate school or a professional school may, with program approval, be applied toward the program's coursework requirements, but not toward The Graduate School’s minimum coursework requirement.
 Specific course requirements for the master's degree are listed by program.